British Steam merchant

 |History||Completed in March 1914 as Etonian for Cambrian Steam Navigation Co Ltd (J. Mathias & Sons), London.
 1918 renamed Clan Keith for The Clan Line Steamers Ltd (Cayzer, Irvine & Co Ltd), London.
 1921 renamed Hilarius for British & South American Steam Navigation Co Ltd (R.P.
 Houston & Co), Liverpool.
 1923 returned to previous owner and renamed Clan Keith.
 1937 renamed Orminster for Minster SS Co Ltd (Thomas Eeles & Co), London.
 1940 sold to South American Saint Line, Cardiff. |

-At 14.43 hours on 25 Aug, 1944, the Orminster (Master Harold Gittins), a straggler from convoy FTM-74, was torpedoed and sunk by U-480 about 35 miles northwest of Cap d’Antifer.
-One crew member and three gunners were lost.
-The master, 43 crew members, 14 gunners and one army storekeeper were picked up by HMS Pennywort (K 111) (T/Lt W.P.
-Hart, RNR) and HMS Damsay (T 208) and landed at Portsmouth.
+At 14.43 hours on 25 August 1944 the Orminster (Master Harold Gittins), a straggler from convoy FTM-74, was torpedoed and sunk by U-480 about 35 miles northwest of Cap d’Antifer.
+One crew member and four gunners were lost.
+The master, 42 crew members, 13 gunners and one army storekeeper were picked up by HMS Pennywort (K 111) (T/Lt W.P.
+Hart, RNR) and HMS Damsay (T 208) (T/Lt A.M.
+Sullivan, RNVR) and landed at Portsmouth, but two gunners died of wounds after being rescued.

 If you can help us with any additional information on this vessel then please contact us.